aminrj/aminrj.github.io/_posts/2026-02-24-owasp-agentic-top-10-in-practice.md

 ## The OWASP agentic top 10: framework mapping

-The three attacks above map to a consistent subset of the OWASP Agentic Top 10.
+The three attacks above map to a consistent subset of the OWASP Agentic Top 10:
-The framework provides a shared vocabulary for discussing these risks across different systems and implementations.

-**ASI01 — Agent Goal Hijacking.** The agent is redirected from its intended task *to the attacker's task.
-Present in all three attacks: arithmetic becomes *credential exfiltration, trivia becomes message forwarding, image inspection
+- **ASI01 — Agent Goal Hijacking.** The agent is redirected from its intended task to the attacker's.
+Present in all three: arithmetic becomes credential exfiltration, trivia becomes message forwarding, image inspection becomes container termination.
-\*becomes container termination.

-**ASI02 — Tool Misuse & Exploitation.** The agent's tools are weaponized via *manipulated inputs.
-Docker MCP tools, WhatsApp's `send_message()`, and file *operations in tool poisoning all fall here.
+- **ASI02 — Tool Misuse & Exploitation.** The agent's tools are weaponized via manipulated inputs.
+Docker MCP tools, WhatsApp's `send_message()`, and file operations in tool poisoning all fall here.

-**ASI03 — Agent Identity & Authorization Failures.** The MCP Gateway's failure *to distinguish between user-authorized requests and LLM-forwarded instructions *derived from manipulated context.
-The agent executes with user credentials on
-\*behalf of attacker instructions.
+- **ASI03 — Agent Identity & Authorization Failures.** The MCP Gateway fails to distinguish user-authorized requests from LLM-forwarded instructions derived from manipulated context.
+The agent executes with user credentials on behalf of attacker instructions.

-**ASI04 — Knowledge & Memory Poisoning.** DockerDash: the agent's contextual
-\*knowledge about its environment is corrupted before it reasons over it.
+- **ASI04 — Knowledge & Memory Poisoning.** In DockerDash, the agent's contextual knowledge about its environment is corrupted before it reasons over it.

-**ASI06 — Rogue Agents.** Servers that misrepresent their behavior — through *static deception (malicious tool descriptions) or dynamic mutation (rug-pull *attacks).
+- **ASI06 — Rogue Agents.** Servers that misrepresent their behavior — through static deception (malicious tool descriptions) or dynamic mutation (rug-pull attacks).

-**ASI07 — Sensitive Information Disclosure.** Data exfiltration in DockerDash;
-\*credential exfiltration in tool poisoning.
+- **ASI07 — Sensitive Information Disclosure.** Data exfiltration in DockerDash; credential exfiltration in tool poisoning.

-**ASI08 — Insecure Agent-Agent Communication.** Cross-server poisoning: no *authentication between MCP servers, no restriction on cross-server tool *invocation.
+- **ASI08 — Insecure Agent-Agent Communication.** Cross-server poisoning: no authentication between MCP servers, no restriction on cross-server tool invocation.

 ---